Companies spend time and money generating as many leads as possible, only to lose them at the bottom of the sales funnel.

 However, it’s just as important to pay attention to the leads at the bottom of the funnel, nurturing them with content and proving the value of your brand—think of the top of the funnel as just the beginning.

 When it comes to B2B marketing, you need to address the whole buying group.
-Managers, directors, senior leadership, individual contributors have different objections that should be addressed in your content.
+Managers, directors, senior leadership, and individual contributors have different objections that should be addressed in your content.

 After all, anyone from the buying committee may interact with your brand and can be a key influencer in the buying process.